 So when it comes to choosing between fiberglass insulation, cellulose insulation, and expanding spray foam insulation, how will you know which one is best for your Revere, Quincy, Weymouth Town, or Somerset home?
-Also, learn what types of insulation qualify for Mass Save rebates of up to 75-90% on the project costs and which one doesn’t (sorry, spray foam)!
+Also, learn what types of insulation qualify for Energy saving rebates of up to 75% on the project costs and which one doesn’t (sorry, spray foam)!

 Step One: Understanding Your Insulation Needs

-This complimentary energy audit is subsidized by the Mass Save Program, and provides Massachusetts homeowners with the up-to-date, accurate insights they need to make targeted and informed home improvements that will increase the overall comfort and energy efficiency of their homes.
+This complimentary energy audit is subsidized by the State Program, and provides Massachusetts homeowners with the up-to-date, accurate insights they need to make targeted and informed home improvements that will increase the overall comfort and energy efficiency of their homes.

 Let’s get into what role insulation plays in protecting your home, from humid and stuffy summers to snow-drenched winters, and how to choose the right insulation type.